 Prepaid business cards are part of Soldo's spending management solution, which integrates with expense management software such as Xero and Concur as well as Sage accounting software, and can be topped up with as much or as little money as you wish, allowing you to manage your company's expenses better.

-These expenses can then be monitored using a dashboard that provides real-time reports including specific transaction types, e.g. travel or entertainment, or by department.
+Soldo allows expenses to be monitored using a dashboard that provides real-time reports including specific transaction types, e.g. travel or entertainment, or by department.
 Also, since staff can use the mobile app to upload receipts, they are less likely to be lost while saving time for the team as they don't need to complete a manual claim form, meaning a more productive workforce.

-If you would like more information on prepaid business cards or how Soldo can help with expense management, visit us here, or contact our expert team for further advice.
+If you would like more information on prepaid business cards or how Soldo can help with expense management, Sign up here, or contact our expert team for further advice.